These 3 recommended features weren't on the helicopter carrying Kobe Bryant and 8 others - KTVZ

 TAWS is a safety feature that alerts pilots when they might hit land.
 The recorders can help authorities investigate a wreck.

+A California congressman introduced a bill Thursday directing the Federal Aviation Administration to require all helicopters to have TAWS.
+The Kobe Bryant and Gianna Bryant Helicopter Safety Act “will also establish a commission on helicopter safety and require a report to Congress on best practices for helicopters in cases of low visibility,” US Rep. Brad Sherman said in a statement.

-It’s not clear whether TAWS would have helped prevent the helicopter carrying Bryant from crashing into a California hillside.
+It’s not clear whether TAWS would have helped prevent the helicopter carrying Bryant, his daughter and the others from crashing into a California hillside.
 Investigators are trying to determine the cause of the crash and whether the pilot should have been granted special permission to fly in the foggy conditions.

 The catalyst: A 2004 helicopter crash that killed all 10 people on board.